Does Firefox use less RAM than Chrome?

 Close tabs without losing them

-Part of why people let tabs pile up is fear of losing context.
-A snapshot tool flips that: you can close tabs aggressively because you know they will come back exactly as they were.
+People let tabs pile up because they do not want to lose context.
+A snapshot tool changes the habit: you can close tabs aggressively because you know they will come back as they were.
 TabGroup Vault captures full tab group structure (names, colors, order) into a snapshot and brings it back with one click.
 Free for 5 snapshots.

 The takeaway

 In this May 2026 benchmark, "Firefox uses less RAM" was true for loaded 30-tab and 50-tab workloads, but not at idle.
-Chrome had the lowest idle reading, the 10-tab results were close, and Edge was the heaviest at 30 and 50 tabs.
-Memory Saver and tab unloading can change the picture after tabs sit inactive, so treat these numbers as measured evidence for one workload, not a universal law.
+Chrome had the lowest idle reading, the 10-tab results were close, and Edge was heavier at 30 and 50 loaded tabs in this run.
+Memory Saver, Edge Sleeping Tabs, and Firefox tab unloading can change the picture after tabs sit inactive, so treat these numbers as measured evidence for one workload, not a universal law.

 If you are choosing a browser purely on RAM, you are optimizing the wrong variable.
 Pick the one whose tab management, privacy posture, and extension ecosystem fit your work.
-Then tune the one you picked with memory saver, tab groups, and a cleanup workflow.
+Then tune it with memory saver, tab groups, and a cleanup workflow.
 That gets you better results than a browser swap.